mrspeaker/teletest/README.md

 *HERE YOU GO!
 [TeleTest](https://github.com/mrspeaker/teletest)*
 		Woo!
 Thanks @mrspeaker!
-    xD no problem xD - need to automate the commiting!
+    xD no problem xD - need to automate the committing!

-Neat work :thumbs_up:
+**Neat work on Teletype yo! :thumbs_up:**

 - Google Wave 2.0!   <-- notice what happens when I put an ampersand (what?) (give it a try)
 		- that's an issue with the markdown highlighting.yup. issue raised already.